 The final room is the Jungle Room, which is the former Falls’ family parlor.
 This is the only room in which we haven’t dined, but we spent some time exploring it, and I rather enjoyed this room as well.

 Thanks to stained glass lights and parrot light fixtures, it has a vibrant sense of the tropics, with the carpet, ceiling, and fireplace offsetting that with a bit of formality.

 Texture and depth are words that keep coming to mind when describing the rooms of Skipper Canteen, and that’s true again of the Jungle Room.
 My favorite of these details is–by far–the parrot light fixtures.

 There’s plenty to see, explore, and discover without wondering if some of the Jungle Cruise skippers need a Buried Alive intervention.
 My only complaint is that some aspects of the S.E.A. room do feel a bit overly-new, but I can’t recall any specific examples to cite, so this is a minor quibble.

-It’s far more adventurous than anything else in the Magic Kingdom, and as such, I would not be surprised to see this menu change dramatically before the year is over.
+It’s far more adventurous than anything else in the Magic Kingdom, and as such, I would not be surprised to see this menu change dramatically at some point.
 Still, the inveterate optimist in me hopes that the restaurant retains this menu, so I’ll cover each of the dishes we tried.

 I was unimpressed by the bland loaf, and the honey only improved things a tad.

 For my first visit, I started with the S.E.A.
 Shu Mai.
 This is 6 pork, shrimp and mung bean mixed dumplings presented in a metal container.
 From the first bite, I knew this wasn’t your average Magic Kingdom restaurant.
 These bad boys had a spice that I was not expecting.